Q: Have you always wanted to be a writer?

 Q: Do you draw, like Sadie does?

 A: I LOVE to draw, and I try to sketch a little every day.
 I’m not a natural artist, though, so I have to work hard at improving my skills.
 One of the most fun parts of getting to know Sadie as a character was learning from books and illustrator friends and workshops how to draw.
 It makes me so very happy that lots of people who read the From Sadie’s Sketchbook series are inspired to learn how to draw, too!

 Q: Do you have another job, besides writing?

 A: Yes!
-I’m the Creative Director for Society of Young Inklings, which is a creative writing club for young writers.
+I’m the Executive Director for Society of Young Inklings, where we offer classes, mentorships and publishing programs for young writers.
 I have one of the best jobs in the world, because I get to spend time with lots of creative kids!
 If you want to know more about the Inklings, click here.

 Q: Why did you start the Society of Young Inklings?

 A: Even when I was young, I loved writing.
 I wanted to learn more about how to improve my writing and about my favorite authors.
 When I got older, and started visiting classrooms, I learned that lots of kids feel that same way.
 Students asked me all sorts of questions about writing that were hard to answer in a few minutes.
 So, I decided to create a community where young writers could share, learn and be inspired!